Why Does My EAD Card Say "Not Valid for Reentry to U.S."?

 - Approved OPT or STEM OPT EAD card.

-- Job offer letter or proof of employment — recommended, not always mandatory.
+- Job offer letter or proof of employment, if available.

 Three situations, three risk levels